 The update reveals the progress towards a release date is being made, stating, “It’ll take a bit more time to get this show done, but we’ll continue to do our best to deliver a show that we’re confident will be enjoyed by everyone around the world!
 Look forward to more updates in the future!”

-The production was originally set to kick off in Summer 2020 in Cape Town following the show's initial announcement in January 2020, but was delayed due to the COVID-19 pandemic.
+The production for Netflix's One Piece was originally set to kick off in Summer 2020 in Cape Town following the show's initial announcement in January 2020, but was delayed due to the COVID-19 pandemic.

 In March 2021, Maeda shared an update on social media to reassure fans that filming had resumed.

 “A year ago COVID kicked us out of our offices and delayed production.
 But we haven’t stopped working to bring @onepiecenetflix to life.
 Thanks for your patience, your questions, and many great suggestions,” he posted.

 In October 2021, showrunner Steven Maeda shared a photo of himself in Cape Town, alongside the word "arrival".

 In January 2022, set photos from Cape Town Film Studios in South Africa appear to reveal a first look at the pirate ships being constructed for Netflix's live-action One Piece series.
 The photos were taken by @Risebito and then shared by @OP_Netflix_Fan.

 Updates: In January 2022, Production Weekly reported that the live-action One Piece will begin filming in the spring/summer of this year, with the filming set to take place in South Africa.
 At the end of that month, showrunner Steven Maeda shared a photo, teasing the beginning of the show's production:

 On Feb.
 1, Netflix announced that production for the live-action One Piece series has officially begun.
 Over on Twitter, Netflix Geeked shared two photos of the cast, confirming the beginning of the show's production in South Africa.